EXPLAINER: How months of tensions led to Sudan's coup

 A civilian was supposed to step in as council leader in November to run it until the 2023 elections.

 The compromise won an end to Sudan’s pariah status in the world.
-The U.S. took Sudan off its list of countries supporting terrorism, after the military-led council reached a peace deal with Israel.
+The U.S. took Sudan off its list of countries supporting terrorism, after the military-led council reached a normalization deal with Israel.

 The transitional government also reached a peace deal with many of the rebel groups around Sudan that have been waging insurgencies against the Khartoum government for years.
 That deal allowed the armed rebels to return to Khartoum, waiting to be absorbed into the military.